Tushar106/RoadSafety/README.md

 1. Fork this repository
 2. Create a folder with your Team Name
 3. Upload all the code and necessary files in the created folder
-4. Upload a **README.md** file in your folder with the below mentioned informations.
+4. Upload a **README.md** file in your folder with the below-mentioned information.
 5. Generate a Pull Request with your Team Name.
 (Example: submission-XYZ_team)

 ### README.md must consist of the following information: